chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 failures that they may need to address:

 * In short order, a smoke-test will be run against the commit to make sure that nothing basic has been broken by it.
-Monitor the chapel-test-results-regressions_ mailing list to make sure that nothing breaks.
+Your reviewer should alert you to any problems.

-* For the day or two after the commit has gone in, check the chapel-test-results-regressions_ mailing list to ensure that there are no new failures caused by your commit.
-Use the chapel-developers_ mailing list if you are unsure (a member of the core Chapel team will be tasked with diagnosing any testing failures on any given night, but it's nice when developers notice the issue first themselves to save wasted effort).
+* After the commit has gone in, check with your reviewer to ensure that there are no new failures caused by your commit in our nightly testing.

 .. _Other useful information: